 Filling Up the Balloons

 Although there are many new hotels popping up all over town, you just can’t beat Hotel at Tharabar Gate, not only for its proximity to the temples and restaurants, but also for its lovely rooms and gardens.
-Nestled in Old Bagan, it has that perfect combination of luxury and authenticity that Best Bits demands.
+Nestled in Old Bagan, it has that perfect combination of luxury and authenticity makes the perfect Bagan hotel.
 Step outside the gates and you are smack in the middle of everything making it so easy to grab a bike and pedal through the pagodas.
 Also, the ginger biscuits served with afternoon tea are not to be missed!

 Shwe War Thein Handicrafts Shop sits almost right outside the hotel gates.
 It’s truly a treasure trove (a cliché but in this instance I had to use it!) of dust-covered local antique artifacts.
 Diving into the piles all around you makes a great adventure if you need a break from temple-visiting.